CZ-NIC/knot/doc/reference.rst

   until an RRSIG expires.

 ..
 NOTE::
-   This function requires systemd version at least 221.
+   This function requires systemd version at least 221 or libdbus.

 Change of this parameter requires restart of the Knot server to take effect.